 Visions of the Arctic from back when it was the last frontier.
 Plates from Bernard O’Reilly’s work “Greenland, the adjacent seas, and the North-west Passage to the Pacific Ocean, illustrated in a voyage to Davis’s strait, during the summer of 1817” with the illustrations made from drawings by the author.
-Published in 1818 in London.
+Published in 1818 in London by Baldwin, Craddock and Joy.
 In the collections of the State Library of Alaska and the Library of the Marine Biological Laboratory and Woods Hole Oceanographic Institution.

 Seal Hunting.
 Page 105, p.
 80. Engraving after a drawing by Bernard O’Reilly.
 Collections of the State Library of Alaska.
 In the public domain due to age. via https://archive.org/details/greenlandadjacen00orei/page/n104/mode/1up